Pfern/ADER17/material/ADER17_practical.md

 We then test each gene for differential expression, and we obtain a probability for the test.
 Since we test thousands of genes, some genes may get good p-values just by chance.
 One way of avoiding this is by multiplying the p-value by the number of tests (a method called Bonferroni correction).
 This is nonetheless too strict and we usually end up not having anything differentially expressed.
 Other methods .
 We will look into more detail on this when we discuss functional enrichment analysis.
 In the end of a DESeq2 or edgeR analysis, instead of looking at the p-value, we should rather look at the corrected p-value (FDR, or qvalue) for significance.
 Finally, another way of minimizing the number of tests is to filter out the genes that have very low expression in all samples.

-Filtering
- Reduces the severity of multiple testing correction by removing some genes (makes n smaller)
- Filter out genes which have little chance of showing evidence for significant differential expression
-• genes which are not expressed
-• genes which are expressed at very low level (low counts are unreliable)
- Should be independent
-• do not use information on what group the sample belongs to  DESeq2 selects filtering threshold automatically

 ## LO 8.2 - Interpretation and visualization of results

 **Task**: In Galaxy, use DESeq2 with the htseq-count results you obtained previously for the guilgur data.
 Perform a simple parwise Wild-Type versus Mutant comparison with two replicates each.

-Even before

-TASK: Open example_RNA_counts.edger_analysis.tab and Dmelano_rnaseq.bayseq_diff.txt with a text editor or in a spreadsheet.
+Even before interpreting the results of the differential expression analysis, we should have

 How would you go about selecting genes of interest?
 What would you do with this list?
 Is statistically significant the same as biologically significant?
-NOTE: Several experiments can have different numbers of reads sequenced (for the same amount of RNA).
-Moreover, gene length also influences the number of counts.
-One common normalization is to transform counts into FPKM (fragments per kb per million aligned reads).
-Nonetheless this measure needs to be used with caution, particularly when comparing different loci.

 **Task**: In Galaxy, use DESeq2 and edgerR with the htseq-count results you obtained for your complete dataset.